Superficial spreading melanoma

+Superficial spreading melanoma (SSM) is a type of skin cancer that typically starts as an irregularly edged dark spot typically on sun-exposed part of the body.
+The colour may be variable with dark, light and reddish shades; occasionally no color at all.
+It typically grows in diameter before spreading to deeper tissue, forming a bump or becoming an ulcer.
+Itching, bleeding and crust formation may occur in some.
+The backs and shoulders of males and legs of women are particularly prone.

+It is a type of melanocytic tumor occurring in intermittently sun-exposed skin.
+The cause is associated with repeated sunburns in childhood, intermittent exposure to sun during life, and sun bed use.

+Two-thirds of cases occur in light skin, and it is less common in dark skin.

-Superficial spreading melanoma (SSM) is usually characterized as the most common form of cutaneous melanoma in Caucasians.
-The average age at diagnosis is in the fifth decade, and it tends to occur on sun-exposed skin, especially on the backs of males and lower limbs of females.
+The average age at diagnosis is in the fifth decade.

 Signs and symptoms

 Often, this disease evolves from a precursor lesion, usually a dysplastic nevus.
 Otherwise it arises in previously normal skin.
 A prolonged radial growth phase, where the lesion remains thin, may eventually be followed by a vertical growth phase where the lesion becomes thick and nodular.
 As the risk of spread varies with the thickness, early SSM is more frequently cured than late nodular melanoma.